 Select Wines

-The 2012 Black Cordon Russian River Reserve Chardonnay was carefully and slowly whole cluster pressed – the wine was barrel fermented in 50% new French oak.
+The 2012 Black Cordon Russian River Reserve Chardonnay was carefully and slowly whole cluster pressed – the wine was barrel fermented in 50% new French oak barrels.
 This wine shows golden straw color in the glass with notes of pineapple and orange blossom on the bouquet.
-The wine is rounded and soft texturally with wonderful balance on the palate.
+It is rounded and soft texturally with wonderful balance on the palate.
 The finish is lively with pleasing lingering flavors of citrus.

 David describes their 2010 Black Cordon Cabernet Sauvignon as a long-lived vintage; we can see why after trying this wine.
-It is a dark wine – the nose draws one in – dessert in a glass, baking spices, cherry pie, and floral scents (violets) and hints of dark chocolate as the wine breathes.
-This wine has excellent depth and structure – it still drinks young despite being 4.5 years old at the time of this review.
-The oak is integrated well – fruit tannins show boldly – and are long lasting.
+It is a dark wine; the nose draws one in with its “dessert in a glass” characteristics including baking spices, cherry pie, and floral scents (violets) and hints of dark chocolate as the wine breathes.
+This wine has excellent depth and structure and still drinks young despite being 4.5 years old at the time of our tasting.
+The oak is integrated well – fruit tannins show boldly and are long lasting.

-The 2012 Black Cordon is dark purple in the glass and soon reveals elegant floral notes on the bouquet as well as cinnamon spice, blueberry and mocha – the nose is as complex as on the palate.
+The 2012 Black Cordon Cabernet Sauvignon is dark purple in the glass and soon reveals elegant floral notes on the bouquet as well as cinnamon spice, blueberry and mocha .
+The bouquet is as complex as on the palate.
 It is surprisingly soft initially on the palate but then words such as density, complexity and richness of flavor quickly come to mind when describing the body of this wine.
-Black and blue fruit show, a cedar box component – coffee grinds and chewy dense tannins (not harsh) linger for quite some time.
+It features both black and blue fruits, a cedar box component, coffee grinds and chewy dense tannins (not harsh) which linger for quite some time.

 —

-Between both Black Cordon and Sixteen by Twenty Wines, their production is usually around 3000 cases total per year.
+Between both Black Cordon and Sixteen by Twenty Wines, their production is usually around 3000 cases annually.
 Each wine is typically only several hundred cases.
 As of the time of this review, they are selectively distributed in 17 states and parts of Japan.
-Their wines have been well regarded in the market with the wonderful word of mouth driving sales.
-For more information and to purchase wines, visit: www.blackcordon.com
+Their wines have been well regarded in the market with word of mouth helping drive sales.
+For more information and to purchase wines (each bottling is sold exclusively in a 6 or 12 pack), visit: www.blackcordon.com

 I’m interested incoming to your vineyard and tasting Black Cordon wines.